Hiring a Car in Finland: A Comprehensive Guide

 - Deposit hold: blocked on the main driver’s credit card and released after the car is returned.

-Take photos or video of the car at both pick-up and drop-off, including wheels, windscreen, bumpers, mirrors and the interior.
-In winter, check for any existing scratches or chips hidden by snow or dirt before you leave the depot.
+Take photos or video of the car at both pick-up and drop-off, including wheels, windscreen, bumpers, mirrors, roofline, fuel level and the interior.
+In winter, check for any existing scratches or chips hidden by snow, ice or road dirt before you leave the depot.

 Tolls and fuel in Finland